pnsn/Mt_Baker_LF_Research/README.md

    3) Can we identify and classify additional LFs in continuous waveform archives?
    4) With an updated catalog, what new insights might we gain about magmatic processes at Mt.
 Baker?

+## Research Stages
+1) Catalog Survey:
+    - as a working group, assess classifications of 'LF', 'EQ', and 'SU' events for the whole PNSN catalog at Mt.
+Baker.
+    - assess if DLPs and glacier LPs are triggering clusters in the repeating earthquake catalog.

+2) Catalog Classification Refinement: review long period events using features identified in the literature and new features that arise from observations in step 1.
+Refined classes might be:
+    - deep long-period (DLP)
+    - shallow long-period (SLP) or glacier long-period (GLP)
+    - under-constrained long-period (LP)

+3) Catalog Enhancement: enhance the PNSN long-period seismicity catalog at Mt.
+Baker using observations from steps 1-2 and one or more of the following analytic approaches:
+    - Waveform cross correlation / template matching using [EQcorrscan](https://eqcorrscan.readthedocs.io/en/latest/) (after Thelen et al., 2013).
+    - Detection/phase picking with the low-frequency earthquake detection model [LFEDetect](https://seisbench.readthedocs.io/en/stable/pages/documentation/models.html#seisbench.models.lfe_detect.LFEDetect) distributed with [SeisBench](https://seisbench.readthedocs.io).
+    - Feature-driven detection/classification (e.g., Kharita et al., 2024).

+4) Interpretation: review the enhanced catalog to determine if meaningful patterns exist that better inform our understanding of magmatic processes at Mt.
+Baker. -->

 ## Repository Structure
  - data - unprocessed or minimally processed data files
     - Events - Data files for seismic catalog metadata